 The above data, with the exception of normals, are produced by a private weather station located 1/4 mile south of downtown Marquette.
 The station went online July 10, 2015.

-Graphs along with daily and monthly history tables are updated every 5 minutes.
+Daily and monthly history tables are updated along with the graphs every 5 minutes.
 Yearly histories are updated at the top of every hour.

 "NWS" averages are the sum of the daily high temperature & daily low temperature in whole degrees divided by 2.
 This is the National Weather Service method used for climatological summaries.
 All other fields labelled "Avg" contain integrated averages using one minute samples.
 "Avg" labelled summary columns contain weighted means (i.e. a partial hour/day/month counts less than a full one).

 CDD = Cooling Degree Days & HDD = Heating Degree Days.
-Degree days are calculated using daily integrated averages of 1 minute samples compared to a base value of 65°.
+Degree days are calculated using daily NWS averages compared to a base value of 65°.
 For example, a day with an avg temperature of 67.7° will have 2.7 CDDs & 0 HDDs.
 A 33.2° avg temperature will produce 31.8 HDDs & 0 CDDs.

 "Wind Dir" is a scalar average of direction irrespective of speed.
 However, calm winds do not have a valid direction and are not included in the average.